Francesca Gherardi: Career

 In 1979-1984 and in 1987-1992 Gherardi taught sciences at high school; during this period she also collaborated with the science historian Bernardino Fantini (Geneva University).
 As a result of that collaboration she published two works on the history of Ethology, and spent a period at University of California at Berkeley.

 In 1986 she participated in a research field trip organized by Centro di Studi per la Faunistica ed Ecologia Tropicali of the Italian Consiglio Nazionale delle Ricerche in Somalia, where for the first time she became interested in tropical Decapods, and in particular to hermit crabs and their gregarious behaviour.
 From 1988 to 1998, supported by subsequent programs of CNR, she studied Brachyura and Anomura from the East African mangrove swamps.
 That work resulted in a large number of published papers and intensive study of Mediterranean hermit crabs.
 Beginning in 1988, she developed a collaboration with Graziano Fiorito of the Stazione Zoologica Anton Dohrn, in Naples, Italy, that continued for more than 10 years working, together with her student Elena Tricarico, on the problem of individual recognition in Octopus vulgaris.

 In 1992 she was appointed researcher at the University of Florence.
 She became associate professor for the same department in 2011.

 The great bulk of her initial work concerned the social recognition in crustaceans and cephalopods: she was particularly known for her studies on hermit crabs (and the problem of shell choice) and on crayfish.

 In the 1990s, Gherardi's research began to focus on the problem of biological invasions.
 She studied alien aquatic species, and in particular the red swamp crayfish Procambarus clarkii, a pest organism in European inland waters.
-She became an recognized authority on this species, developing with her students different methods of control.
+She became a recognized authority on this species, developing with her students different methods of control.

 She collaborated with scientists including Jelle Atema (Boston University), Patsy McLauhglin (Shannon Point Marine Center); Bella Galil (Tel Aviv University); Brian A. Hazlett (University of Michigan); Bernardino Fantini (University of Geneve); Catherine Souty-Grosset (Université dé Poitiers); Piero Genovesi (Chair of IUCN ISSG); Dianna K. Padilla (Stony Brook University).

 Gherardi died suddenly on February 14, 2013.